wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.VI.4

 <p class=fip id=p4>
-4.&emsp;The ego and the spirit do not know each other.
+4. The ego and the spirit do not know each other.
 <sup>2</sup>The separated mind cannot maintain the separation except by dissociating.
 <sup>3</sup>Having done this, it denies all truly natural impulses, not because the ego is a separate thing, but because you want to believe that <em>you</em> are.
 <sup>4</sup>The ego is a device for maintaining this belief, but it is still only your decision to use the device that enables it to endure.